un3481/wg-rc/README.md

 With this client, one can easily connect to the server recommended by NordVPN in a given country or city.

-For example, for a server in poland, run the following command:
+For example, for the recommended server in france, run the following command:

 ```
 nordvpn-rc cr france
 ```

-For a server in warsaw:
+For the recommended server in warsaw:

 ```
 nordvpn-rc cr poland warsaw
 ```

-For other connect options, run:
+To see other connection options, run:

 ```
 nordvpn-rc connect --help